-There are also many short surahs that have benefits for one’s health that you can find in Islam4u’s articles about the short surahs in juz 30 of the Noble Quran.
+Many short surahs have benefits for one’s health that you can find in Islam4u’s articles about the short surahs in juz 30 of the Noble Quran.

-Illness is a feeling of discomfort for everyone and no one likes to become ill.
-However, the truth of the matter is that for believers, illness is a good thing so long as the person is patient and thanks Allah.
+Illness is a feeling of discomfort for everyone, and no one likes to become ill.
+However, the truth is that for believers, illness is a good thing so long as the person is patient and thanks Allah.
 If he does so, Allah will reward him and forgive his sins.
 In fact, Allah wants to test believers by making them ill and to see whether they are patient and rely on Allah or not.
-In the end, one should always pray for his own and others’ health and well-being, and at the same time pray to Allah to cure all the sick people.
+In the end, one should always pray for his own and others’ health and well-being, and at the same time, pray to Allah to cure all the sick people.

 - Quran 4:78 (Foroutan).

 - Quran 21:35 (Foroutan).